|My contribution to Sarah's "I'm a Jesus Feminist" Facebook photo project:|

 …”Do you want to be a children’s minister?”

 To be as fair as I can, maybe I got asked about being a music minister by people who knew I love to sing and that I took piano lessons for ten years.
-But really, by then I knew the world a little better, and I knew that, at least most of the time, I was getting asked these questions – and not, “Do you want to be a pastor?” – because I was a girl.
+But really, by then I knew the world a little better, and I knew that, at least most of the time, I was getting asked these questions – and not, “Do you want to be a pastor?” – because I'm female.

 Multiply that by 10 when I went to seminary.